Unsafe abortion: Conflating illegal and unsafe abortion

-Similarly, safe abortions can occur where abortion is illegal, as women may be able to afford medically appropriate services despite illegality.
+Unsafe abortions sometimes occur where abortion is legal, and safe abortions sometimes occur where abortion is illegal.
+Legalization is not always followed by elimination of unsafe abortion.
+Affordable safe services may be unavailable despite legality, and conversely, women may be able to afford medically competent services despite illegality.

-The prevalence of unsafe abortion can be determined by factors other than legality, such as access to safe and effective contraception and medical advances like penicillin.
+When abortion is illegal, that generally contributes to the prevalence of unsafe abortion, but it is not the only contributor.
+In addition, a lack of access to safe and effective contraception contributes to unsafe abortion.
 It has been estimated that the incidence of unsafe abortion could be reduced by as much as 73% without any change in abortion laws if modern family planning and maternal health services were readily available globally.